maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Add [metadata](../Authoring/Metadata.md) to STACK questions.
 (Issue #1711).
 2. Update to version 2.5.1 of ASCIIMath (May 2026)
+3. Add in errors to the free text input, using stdin/stdout/stderr as a model for filter/extractor functions.

 ## Better testing